 MORE ABOUT ROGER & SHARON

 Our journey together has taken us to several different states—Oregon, Washington, California, and Arizona—and we have been blessed with a wealth of memories and an abundance of friendships.
 We’ve been in small, rural areas and in large cities.
 Currently, we live in the greater Phoenix area and love the warm weather, the beautiful blue skies, and the always-amazing Arizona sunsets!
-Our two sons live in Seattle, as does one of our grandchildren.
+Our two sons live in Seattle, as do two of our grandchildren.
 A daughter lives in Austin, along with her husband and five children.
-Another daughter and her three children live in Phoenix, also.
+Another daughter and her three children live in Flagstaff, AZ.
 Anyone who is a grandparent knows the joys of grandchildren and one of our greatest delights is being with them as often as possible!

 We enjoy outdoor activities, such as kayaking, biking, and swimming, along with quiet days of reading, napping, and playing games.
 Sharon has an extensive teacup collection and is always up for a tea party with friends or loved ones (the granddaughters especially enjoy them!).
 In 2004, we discovered the beautiful island of Kauai and have claimed it as our own!
 It is our pleasure to return there every fall and soak in the island aloha!